TAPE ONE SIDE ONE

 There were cows in her kitchen and roosters on view

-Dogs in her dining room, cats in there too
+Dogs in her dining room, cats in

 And a husand called Cedric and a big kangaroo